 There isn’t just a single type of wood carving tool on the market, and not all of them do the same thing.
 Each tool can have different uses, some more specific than others.

-For example, a detailing knife can make accurate details on a surface, whereas a regular wood carving knife is more useful for slicing up the wood instead.
-However, a smaller wood carving knife might only be meant for thinner surfaces, which means that it can still be used for detailing on thicker types of wood.
+For example, a detailing knife can make accurate details on a surface, whereas a regular wood carving knife is more helpful in slicing up the wood.
+However, a smaller wood carving knife might only be meant for thinner surfaces, which means that you can still use it for detailing on thicker types of wood.

 The same goes for a spoon or a chisel.
 Not only are they designed for different things, but chisels specifically are meant for a lot of brute force work directly into the surface, while a chisel spoon goes at an angle instead.
-Using chisels in the wrong way can actually damage them quite dramatically if you aren’t careful with how you use the product.
+Misusing chisels can damage them dramatically if you aren’t careful with how you use the product.

 Some carving jobs are harder than others, but you don’t always need specific tools for them.
 For example, spoon carving generally always needs a spoon.
-However, chip carving can be a lot easier, and might only require a regular chisel.
+However, chip carving can be easier and might only require a regular chisel.

 Quality and Price of tools

-A good product is one that pays for itself in the long run, and there are two major things that influence this.
-The first is the price of the product: remember, many of these carving tools are coming as part of kits or sets, so a customer will purchase more than one at once – the price is technically split between each item.
+A good product pays for itself in the long run, and two major things influence this.
+The first is the product’s price: remember, many of these carving tools are coming as part of kits or sets so that a customer will purchase more than one at once – the price is technically split between each item.

-Remember that when it comes to these tools, quality can also affect the quality of whatever you create with your tools.
+Remember that quality can also affect the quality of whatever you create with your tools when it comes to these tools.
 If you’re planning on selling your creations for real money, the initial investment might be worth a slightly higher price.
 You should also learn how to use your power carver.